Skip to content

 What Should You Do Right Now?

-Even if your migration is months away, there are steps you can take today to reduce risk and cost:
+Even if migration is months away, there’s work you can start today to reduce risk and cost:

 2. Identify core modifications.
-Any code that modifies SAP’s delivered classes — rather than using proper extensions — must be refactored before migration.
-Start this work now.
+Any code that modifies SAP’s delivered classes rather than using proper extensions must be refactored before migration.
+Start now.
+These are the things that blow timelines.

 3. Evaluate your storefront.
 Accelerator storefronts don’t migrate to Commerce Cloud.
 You’ll rebuild in the Composable Storefront or a custom headless frontend.
-Assess the scope of that rebuild.
+Assess the scope early.
+De facto, this is usually the biggest workstream.

 4. Check your integrations.
-Map every system that connects to your Hybris instance — ERP, payment gateways, PIM, marketing tools.
-Verify that each integration can work with Commerce Cloud’s API-based approach.
+Map every system that connects to your Hybris instance: ERP, payment gateways, PIM, marketing tools.
+Verify that each one can work with Commerce Cloud’s API-based approach.

 5. Plan your data migration.
-Products, customers, orders, and content all need to migrate.
+Products, customers, orders, and content all need to move.
 Test your data loading approach (ImpEx scripts, APIs) in a Commerce Cloud sandbox environment.

 FAQ